org-cloudbees-dragan/traditional-ha/README.md

 ## Browser Access

-Just Firefox and Chrome has been tested to access the environment.
+Just Firefox and Chrome have been tested to access the environment.
 There are two options on how to access the CloudBess CI demo lab:

 ### Option1_Join_the_containerized_browser_in_a_Box